thatcherty/SFILS_Assign1/mongo/README.md

  - You will see the message below once it has successfully seeded the database:
 ![Mongo_Init](https://raw.githubusercontent.com/thatcherty/SFILS_Assign1/main/docs/photos/Mongo_Init.png)
  - Select **Mongo** at the top to return to the home page and view the data

+# Some Things to Note
+ - In the Home Library filter, you will see the same name appear more than once.
+This is because the filter looks at the Home Library Code as the unique value.
+The code is different for each value shown, but the name of the library is the same.